CodesDoWork/DitIt/README.md

 #### Local
 - set the backend port with environment variable `PORT`
+- don't forget to change the baseUrl in [environments](./apps/frontend/src/environments)

 #### Docker
 You can simply change the port mapping of the `docker:run` script.